If your central heating system isn’t working properly, your radiators may need bleeding. This is down to air bubbles getting into the system.

-To bleed a radiator, you will have to release basically pockets of air trapped in the central heating system that keeps it from functioning properly.
+To bleed a radiator, you’ll need to release pockets of air that are trapped in the central heating system.
+The key symptoms of a radiator that needs bleeding are:

 - Cold patches at the top of the radiator

 - Taking a very long time to heat up

 - In extreme cases, the radiator may be completely cold

 The only way to fix the problem is to release the pockets of air.
 This process is known as “bleeding” and it’s pretty easy to do yourself.
 If you’re not confident with fixing the problem, don’t be afraid of asking a professional, it’s better to be safe than sorry.